Feedback & Complaints

 - complaints are used to identify problems and to continuously improve the organisation’s services.

-Screen NSW’s complaints handling procedures provide a structured mechanism to allow complaints and concerns about Screen NSW service delivery to be notified and managed in a professional manner.
+Create NSW’s complaints handling procedures provide a structured mechanism to allow complaints and concerns about Create NSW service delivery to be notified and managed in a professional manner.

 A complaint is an expression of dissatisfaction about the services provided or the performance of staff in providing that service.

-The following sets out Screen NSW policy on the handling of complaints.
+The following sets out Create NSW policy on the handling of complaints.

 - Staff receiving a complaint will aim to resolve it at the earliest possible opportunity.
 It is expected that the majority of complaints will be addressed and resolved by frontline staff providing further information or explanation at the time the matter is raised.
 Where the client is not satisfied with the initial response to the complaint, they will be given the option to progress the issue through the formal complaint handling process.